MicrosoftDocs/fabric-docs/docs/data-factory/monitoring-hub-pipeline-runs.md

 ---
 title: How to monitor pipeline runs in Monitoring hub
-description: Learn how to monitor pipeline runs from Monitoring hub. ms.reviewer: jonburchel ms.author: chugu
+description: Learn how to monitor pipeline runs from the Monitoring hub. ms.reviewer: jonburchel ms.author: chugu
 author: chugugrace